$\ell^2$ Betti numbers and coherence of random groups: Probability

-which concludes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm_deficiency1}] By Proposition \ref{prop_Deficiency1Probability}, a deficiency 1 group presentation is $C'(1/6)$ and satisfies a minimum condition with positive probability.
-By Theorem \ref{thm_MinCondImpliesL2} we find $b^{(2)}_2(G)=0$.
-Since $G$ is 2-dimensional and of Euler characteristic 0, the other $\ell^2$ Betti numbers vanish also.
-Finally, Theorem \ref{thm_ConsequenceOfL2} shows that $G$ is virtually free-by-cyclic and coherent. \end{proof} This method of adding commutators to produce the minimum condition will also stand us in good stead in the case of presentations of deficiency at least two.
+which concludes the proof. \end{proof} \begin{proof}[Proof of Theorem \ref{thm_deficiency1}] By \cref{thm_C1/6consequences,prop_Deficiency1Probability}, a deficiency 1 group presentation is $C''(1/6)$ and satisfies both the minimum and the maximum conditions for some $\phi$ with positive probability.
+By Theorem \ref{thm_MinCondImpliesL2}\footnote{The condition in Theorem \ref{thm_MinCondImpliesL2} that no $\ttx_i$ vanishes in $G$ is a consequence of $C''(1/6)$ once the relators have length at least 3, by Greendlinger's Lemma.} we know that $\phi$ is algebraically fibred.
+Finally, Theorem \ref{thm_ConsequenceOfL2} shows that $G$ is free-by-cyclic and coherent. \end{proof} This method of adding commutators to produce the minimum condition will also stand us in good stead in the case of presentations of deficiency at least two.
 Loosely speaking, at this deficiency there will be many essentially different possible maps to \Z, and for each of these we can add commutators to produce tuples satisfying a minimum condition.

 With high probability, none of the generators $\ttx_i$ is killed by the map to the abelianization $H_1(G,\Q)$ of a random group $G$ of deficiency at least 2, whence the set of maps $\phi\colon F_n\to \Z$ with $\phi(r_i)=0$ for all $i$ and with some $\phi(\ttx_i)=0$ comprises only a finite union of proper subspaces of $H^1(G,\Q)$.
 We shall assume this holds henceforth.
 This is a point of only minor significance, but will allow us, by peturbing maps slightly, to only consider maps not killing any $\ttx_i$---so that lower sections of relators will comprise a union of $\phi$-minimal vertices, and we will not need to worry about edges.